abhinandan5/newsfolio-dashboard/README.md

     npm install
     ```
 3.  **Create your local environment file:**
-    Create a file named `.env.local` in the root of the project and add your NewsAPI key:
+    Create a file named `.env.local` in the root of the project and add your NewsAPI key.
+The key must be prefixed with `NEXT_PUBLIC_`.
     ```
     NEXT_PUBLIC_NEWS_API_KEY=your_api_key_here
     ```